 “Don’t worry.
 Why don’t you give me another back massage.
 That’s sure to put me to sleep.”

 He moved over and his hands felt warm and strong.
 It was the last thing I remember.
 When I woke up, he had his arm around me.
-He was still wearing his jeans.
+He was still wearing all his clothes.
 Step by step I thought.
 I went back to sleep, not waking until ten, when Robby announced himself from the window.
 Jace was all flustered about being all wrapped up with me.
 I calmed him down, so he didn’t jump out of bed like he had something to be ashamed of.

 “Looks like I missed it,’ Robby jibed at us.
 Obviously he wanted to push the jealousy case.

 “If you call sleeping in ‘til ten missing something, why don’t you jump in with us?”

 “See, you didn’t miss what you were hoping to do.”

 In no time the regulars are at the back door, which I leave unlocked from then on.
 No one else is at home.
 Soon we’re all stoned.
 Ten is ditching hour at Gables High.
 Everyone stays until the regular release bell rang.
 John says the people from The Program came by the house, trying to find Jace.
 Dave says they were also at school, asking questions.
 It seems they have special police powers to do as they please.
 I tell Jace to call his folks and get them to call the dogs off.
 He isn’t ready to confront them.
 The music is loud and Robby keeps the joints going around.
 A couple of guys show up I hadn’t seen before.
 Robby goes off and comes back with fifty bucks.